Brigadeiros (Brazilian Fudge Balls)

 Women supporters, looking for a way to raise money for his campaign, sold chocolate “brigadeiros” at rallies.
 Traditionally, they are made with sweetened condensed milk, which was widely available at the time and inexpensive.

-For this photo, I rolled my brigadeiros in cocoa powder, multi-colored sprinkles, and crushed peppermint candies.
-Other options are:
+For these photos, I rolled my brigadeiros in cocoa powder, multi-colored sprinkles, and crushed peppermint candies.
+Feel free to change it up by trying one of the ideas listed below.

 - nonpareil (white) sprinkles, chocolate jimmies, or any color sprinkles